daulric/retract/docs/advanced-concepts/fragments.md

 end
 ```

-This is what we will get if we didn't use Fragments
+This is the result when you are not using fragments.
 ```
 Frame:
     UIGridLayout